chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 next
 ```

-Since we will compare the `latest` and `latest-dev` images in this guide, run the following to record their `digest` values as shell variables for reuse:
+Since we will compare the `latest` and `latest-dev` Images in this guide, run the following to record their `digest` values as shell variables for reuse:

 ```sh
 FROM_DIGEST=$(crane digest --platform "linux/amd64" "${REPO_URL}:latest")